clementGOURIOU/benchmark_motorbike/README.md

 The iterative method can be run using two different convergence criteria:

 1. `fixedITER`: In this case the computational load is fixed, when running with the given solver.
+It is NOT representative of the real set-up.
+Used only for preliminary tests in the dev. phase or stress HPC architectures.
 This case is useful for comparing different hardware configurations by keeping constant the computational load.
 2. `fixedNORM`: in this case the exit norm is fixed.

 The two different options are selected by choosing one of the two configurations files, where <Method> keyword is selected according to the previous Table: